DevSilv/ARCHIVED-example-jsgame/README.md

-**INFORMATION: This project ("silvuss-example-jsgame") became discontinued as of August 27, 2019.
+**INFORMATION: This project ("example-jsgame") became discontinued as of August 27, 2019.
 Contributing to this project is not planned.
 This repository has been archived.**

 ---

-# silvuss-example-jsgame project
+# example-jsgame project

 This repository contains my third GitHub project – just a simple example browser arcade game, written mostly in JavaScript.